Brenda Hansen, Chair

 Chair, Innovative Educator Grant Committee; Programs Committee.
 Mary joined the SEF Board in 2014.
 In addition to chairing the Innovative Educator Grant Committee and serving on the Programs Committee, she helps organize dessert donations for the annual Night of 11,000 Stars event.
 Mary was born and raised in Colorado, where she received a BA in Social Work from Colorado State University, and later attended the University of Oregon, where she earned an MA in Anthropology.
 She moved to Springfield to become the first director of Willamalane’s Dorris Ranch, later transitioning to the UO, where she’s been a grant writer and project manager for the past 20 years.
 Mary is married to Philip, and their daughter is currently in college.
 She loves gardening, tennis, and traveling, and is happy to contribute to a forward-thinking organization that makes a real impact in the community.

-Programs Committee.
-Melaney Grenz’s passion for education comes from the life-changing influence of a childhood teacher.
+Night of 11,000 Stars Committee.
+Melaney Grenz joined the SEF board in 2018.
+Her passion for education comes from the life-changing influence of a childhood teacher.
 Raised in Saskatchewan, Canada, Melaney is a first-generation high school and college graduate on both sides of her family.
 She has worked over twenty-five years in Oregon Public Schools as a Speech Language Pathologist, earning her Master’s at the University of Oregon.
 In addition to serving on the SEF Board since 2018, she is on the boards of NCU and Relief Nursery.
 In addition, she is involved with Camp Harlow.
 When Melaney isn’t feeding her insatiable desire to help children become all that they can be, you can find her traveling, entertaining, golfing, and attending Oregon sports events.

 Programs Committee.
-Kari Isham has been on the SEF Board for six years and with Springfield Public Schools for 16.
-She started as a elementary teacher and has spent the last six years as an instructional coach and a Teacher on special assignment addressing attendance/truancy.
-A Springfield native, Kari is a graduate of Thurston High School and of the University of Oregon.
-She earned a BA and Masters form Pacific University.
-Early in her teaching career, Kari benefited from the SEF grant program and the great learning experiences these grants help make possible.
+Kari Isham has been on the SEF Board since 2013.
+Kari has taught in Springfield Public Schools since 2001.
+She started as a elementary teacher and in 2012 became an instructional coach and a Teacher on Special Assignment addressing attendance and truancy.
+A Springfield native, Kari is a graduate of Thurston High School and received her BA and Master’s from Pacific University and her Administration License from the University of Oregon.
+Kari saw first-hand the great learning experiences the foundation helps make possible during her time as a classroom teacher.
 “I wanted to be part of this and give back to our classrooms, encouraging teachers to engage students with real life opportunities.”
-Kari has a twin sister, so if you see her and she doesn’t say hi, it is probably Kristi.
-Her dream job is to be Goofy at Disneylan
+Kari has a twin sister, so if you see her and she doesn’t say “hi”, it is probably Kristi.
+Her dream job is to be Goofy at Disneyland.

 Programs Committee.
 Travis Joseph is a fifth generation Oregonian and graduate of Springfield High School (where, as a student, he helped organize the first ever Miss Miller Pageant).
 He joined the SEF Board in 2017.
 As President and C.E.O. of the American Forest Resource Council, Travis works to represent the forest products industry throughout the Pacific Northwest.
 Prior to working with AFRC, Travis was a senior policy advisor for Congressman Peter DeFazio.
 Travis joined SEF because of his passion for education and its ability to change lives.
 He looks forward to helping pass on the support he received in his education to our current Springfield students.

-Co-Chair, Events Committee.
+Co-Chair, Night of 11,000 Stars Committee.
 Group Reservations Supervisor, Royal Caribbean.

 Chair, Development Committee.
 Judy Leahy joined the SEF Board in 2012.
 After teaching English at Marist High School for several years, she left and became a general education teacher/counselor at Looking Glass Youth and Family Services’ Riverfront School and Career Center for eight years.
 She retired from there when her first grandchild was to be born.
 Judy earned her BA at St. Mary’s College and MA at the University of Virginia.
 She was born in Chicago, married Joe in DC, and moved to Oregon in 1974.
 She and Joe raised three sons, all graduates of Springfield High School, who have since completed college, married, and had children of their own.
 Grandma Judy joined SEF to help students receive the benefits of a good education like her sons received.